ytka/ai-text-shaper/README.md

 ## Overview

-`ai-text-shaper` is a CLI tool that uses the OpenAI API to process text files such as source code or Markdown according to a specified prompt.
-By customizing the prompt, you can perform tasks such as code refactoring, translation, or conversion to a specified format.
+`ai-text-shaper` is a CLI tool for processing text files such as source code or Markdown using the OpenAI API.
+It processes the text based on given prompts like "translate to English" or any other custom text.
+By customizing the prompts, you can use it for various purposes such as code refactoring, translation, or conversion to a specific format.
+See the files under prompts/ for examples of prompts.

-You can provide any text as a prompt, such as "translate to English". `ai-text-shaper` processes the given prompt, sends it via the OpenAI API's chat API, formats the result, and outputs it to standard output.
-Additionally, it can rewrite the original file, allow you to review the output before writing, and other functionalities.
-For examples of other prompts, refer to the files in the prompts/ directory.
+`ai-text-shaper` processes the given prompt into a format that the OpenAI API's chat API can handle, then submits it and formats the result for standard output.
+Besides outputting, it can also rewrite the original file, write to a specified path, or allow you to review the output before writing.

 ## Installation